 The green power market is made up of all renewable electricity voluntarily purchased by retail electricity customers through renewable energy certificates (RECs).
-After two years of steady decline in the green power market, 2016 shows that overall sales grew by 19% and participation increased by 45%.
+In 2018, about 6.3 million customers procured about 134 million MWh of renewable energy through green power markets.
+That represents about 3% of U.S. retail electricity sales and 28% of U.S. non-hydro renewable energy generation.
 In a report completed by the National Renewable Energy Laboratory, they outline the current market expansion status and trends of the United States voluntary green power market.
 The voluntary green power market is made up of the following procurement mechanisms:

 - Utility green pricing programs

 - Unbundled RECs

 - Community solar

 This article will outline each of the 7 mechanisms, briefly describing each, their market share, and expected trends.

 Utility Green Pricing:

 Renewable power can be sold by the utility to residential and non-residential customers through utility green pricing programs.
 Typically, the utility company generates the green power and produces RECs to the customer that are proportionate to the quantity of green power they purchase.
 In this pricing program, the customers pay for the green power simply as another line item added to their utility bill.
 Currently, utilities are developing new, larger pricing programs that are driving the growth of this procurement mechanism.
 Utility green pricing sales grew by about 9% from 2017 to 2018 with about 966,000 customers obtaining about 9.7 million MWh of renewable energy through utility green pricing programs in 2018 as seen below.

 Due to its trending growth, many utilities have reported that they are considering or are in the process of developing new types of green pricing programs to meet the heightened demand of renewable energy from their customers.